-Innovative design that inspires a better world and informs a more thoughtful way of living.
+Innovative design that inspires a better world and thoughtful lifestyle.

 When a client comes to us with a new project, they often have an idea in mind of what they want the finished result to look like.
 While this is always the starting point for our design process, putting pen to paper and developing 3D models can often reveal challenges with the initial ideas, as well as present unique opportunities for alternative solutions.
 In this case study, we show how we evaluated varied solutions to a complex design problem with 3D modeling to find a clean and elegant option that best met the client’s goals.